ivans-innovation-lab/beautiful-jekyll/projects.md

 ### Description
 The application consumes a [my-company-monolith (backend)](https://ivans-innovation-lab.github.io/my-company-monolith) that exposes a JWT enabled authorization (OAuth2) endpoints for managing (CRUD operations) `blog posts`, `projects` and `teams`.

+---
 # Microservices

-This version of the application is deployed as a microservices.

-This projects are intended to demonstrate end-to-end best practices for building a cloud native, event driven microservice architecture.
+This version of the application is deployed as a microservices and it demonstrates end-to-end best practices for building a cloud native, event driven microservice architecture.

 ## [my-company-blog-domain-microservice](https://ivans-innovation-lab.github.io/my-company-blog-domain-microservice) [![CircleCI](https://circleci.com/gh/ivans-innovation-lab/my-company-blog-domain-microservice.svg?style=svg)](https://circleci.com/gh/ivans-innovation-lab/my-company-blog-domain-microservice)